dgallichan/retroMoCoBox/README.md

 `reconstructSiemensMP2RAGEwithFatNavs.m`

 This is the code we currently use for the complete reconstruction pipeline, starting from the raw data.
 The full script will probably only be useful if you already have the MP2RAGE with FatNavs pulse sequence.
 If you have a 7T Siemens system and are interested in obtaining a C2P version of the sequence - [please let me know](mailto:gallichand@cardiff.ac.uk).
-If you are interested in using it for 3T, we don't yet have it ported beyond VB17, but this can be done and we hope to have it available soon.
+If you are interested in using it for 3T, it is also available for VB17 and VE11B - and hopefully some other baselines soon.
 If you don't have a 3D FatNavs sequence, perhaps some parts of the pipeline are also useful for other research.

-The only part of my code that is not included here is the modified version of Philipp Ehses' `mapVBVD.m` code for reading the raw Siemens data into Matlab - which is freely available from the Siemens MR-IDEA online forum, but I have not included here as it appears to be 'Siemens sensitive'.
+The only part of my code that is not included here is the FatNav-modification version of Philipp Ehses' `mapVBVD.m` code for reading the raw Siemens data into Matlab.
+Philipp's original code is freely available from the Siemens MR-IDEA online forum, but I have not included the FatNav-modified code here as it appears to be 'Siemens sensitive'.
 If you would like this code too, please [email me](mailto:gallichand@cardiff.ac.uk).

 I have included various open-source tools inside the toolbox - but  you will need to separately download and install both [Prof. Jeff Fessler's toolbox for Matlab](http://web.eecs.umich.edu/~fessler/code/index.html) (used for the NUFFT) and [SPM 12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/) (used for the co-registration of the individual FatNav images to estimate the motion parameters).